nolan-h-hamilton/Consenrich/Examples.md

 - Python version: `3.12.9`

-- Running the following two lines should install all necessary Python dependencies listed in the table below
+- Running the following two lines should install all necessary Python dependencies for the experiments in this document:

   - `python -m pip install consenrich`
   - `python -m pip install rocco`

-due to the dependency structures of the packages.
+Version-specific packages can be installed using `python -m pip install <package>==<version>`.
+ROCCO is not required to run Consenrich but is used for peak calling in the presented usage examples.

-In total, eight standard packages are required to run the analyses in this document.
-These are listed below with their respective versions.
+For debugging/reproducibility, exact versions of the Python packages used to produce results are given below:

 | Package                                                      | Version   |
 |--------------------------------------------------------------|-----------|